GLVis/pyglvis/README.md

 ### Development

 Development installation requires npm, webpack, and webpack-cli and hasn't been tested much.
-After you have npm installed, install webpack and webpack-cli (globally) with:
+After you have npm installed, install webpack and webpack-cli (globally) with (TODO is this actually needed?):

 ```shell
 npm install -g webpack webpack-cli